 We’re Chris and Larry, two proud Newfoundlanders and avid travel bloggers at GaysAroundTheBay.com.
-Home grown from Mount Pearl and Burin, we LOVE travel and have lived and travelled to over 40 countries on five continents.
+Home-grown from Mount Pearl and Burin, we LOVE travel and have lived in and travelled to over 40 countries on five continents.
 We’ve learned so much from traveling the world but one of the biggest lessons we are happy to continue to learn is that we ALREADY have so many of the world’s wonders right here at home!

 Better still, they can be seen without the hassle of going to the airport!

 Our province has doppelgängers of world-renowned sights from all over.
 When you’re here, you’re everywhere.
 Enjoy our list of the world’s most popular destinations you can give the cold shoulder to because you can experience them right here at home…